fiinix/fiinix.github.io/_posts/2018/september/2018-09-23-can-i-change-my-charming-character.md

 Taking inspiration from a growing need to [expand the BFI with a sixth trait according to the HEXACO model][hexaco], I added two more statements to my survey to also asses their suggested Honesty-Humility scale, bringing my total traits to six.

+*You can [complete the HEXACO-PR-I][test] yourself to find out what you're like, it might surprise you.*

 Unlike the [Myer-Briggs Type Indicator (MBTI) test I did a while back ago][myer], whose scientific value has been proven to be about as useful as astrology---which in turn is about as useful as using snails to predict the future---the BFI-10 has a much greater reliability (i.e. the same person taking the test on different occasions still gets the same results) over a longer period of time.

 ***